5. Test and go live

-You're ready to test all of this and then go live with your site on the Akamai edge network.
+This step of the tutorial tests your setup so that you can go live with your site on the Akamai edge network.

 How long will this take?
 Approximately 35 minutes